 What is a Mobile Virtual Network Operator?

 So hopefully the mobile carrier scene is starting to get a little clearer.
-But what about those random brands we see in the gas station and grocery store like Petro Canada Mobility, PC Mobile, 7-Eleven SpeakOut – who owns them if it’s not the big brands?
+But what about those random brands we see in the gas station and grocery stores like Petro Canada Mobility, PC Mobile, 7-Eleven SpeakOut – who owns them if it’s not the big brands?
 This takes us to our next tier of mobile carriers known as Mobile Virtual Network Operators or in short, MVNOs.
-These carriers do not own any wireless spectrum; instead they usually enter into lease agreements with the large carriers to run their services on those networks.
+These cell phone carriers do not own any wireless spectrum; instead, they usually enter into lease agreements with the large carriers to run their services on those networks.
 While these brands still require all of the business functions to run an independently branded carrier, they can either set up their own business and support infrastructure or use a company to come in and enable them, which we’ll discuss below.

 |Brand||Owner||Network it operates on|

 |Cityfone||Rogers Communications||Rogers Wireless|

 |PC Mobile||Loblaws||Bell Mobility|

 |Petro Canada Mobility||Ztar Mobile||Rogers Wireless|